 Arizona is a tort state.
 In tort states, you’re required to pay the medical expenses of any victim of an accident you’re at fault for.
 Victims also have the right to pursue compensation for lost wages and “pain and suffering” — the legal term for physical and emotional stress that’s the result of an injury.

 Private citizens are not required to report car accidents that occur in the state.
-Instead, law enforcement will report the accident if it resulted in death or injury, damages in excess of $1,000 or a citation.
+Instead, law enforcement will report the accident if it resulted in death, injury, damages over $1,000 or a citation.

 Although you aren’t required to report an accident, that doesn’t mean that you can leave if you were involved in any way.
-You must remain at the scene until police arrive, or risk a felony charge — fleeing the scene of an accident — and face possible suspension of your license.
+You must remain at the scene until police arrive or risk a felony charge and license suspension from fleeing the scene of an accident.

 You might not need a car accident attorney for a small property damage claim, like a fender bender or accidentally driving into a mailbox.
 However, it’s a good idea to at least consult with a lawyer for major car accidents that result in personal injuries to the driver or passengers, crashes due to negligence, preventable accidents because of road conditions or when your insurance won’t cover the entire cost of damages.